Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Average Size: 75-110 lbs and 24-28 inches tall (at shoulder)

 Color(s): Any color including white, brindle or pinto.
 Sometimes have masks or a blaze.

 Coat Type: The Akita has a double coat-a thick, dense soft undercoat and a longer, straight-standing outer coat.

 Grooming: The coat of the Akita is easy to maintain.
 It requires regular brushing but infrequent baths.
-This breed requires standard care for eyes, ears, pads and nails.

 Exercise Needs: The Akita is an athletic dog that requires a great deal of exercise in order to be a good companion.
 They should have access to a fenced yard.